rahulvramesh/scaleway-torrents/README.md

 * Increased maximum torrent file size to 15M
 * Added a directory listing of the downloads folder
 * Added a symlink of the downloads folder in /root
+* Credentials are editable.
+* Index page to link to ruTorrent, download directory and account page.

 1.0.0 (2015-05-07)
 ------------------